crispy0024/Codex_Puzzle/README.md

 port `5000`.
 The `Segment Pieces` and `Segment Selected` buttons in the frontend call the `/segment_pieces` route to split an image containing multiple pieces into individual crops.
-The route now applies a closing and opening step to smooth shapes and accepts optional `threshold` and `kernel_size` parameters.
+The route now applies a closing and opening step to smooth shapes and accepts optional `threshold`, `kernel_size` and `use_hull` parameters.
 Be sure to start the Flask server with `python server.py` before using the Next.js interface.

 ## Reinforcement Learning Trainer